 Substitute for egg wash

-- Water: Doesn't create much shine at all and turns pale brown in color.
+- Water doesn't create much shine at all and turns pale brown in color.

 - Apply your egg wash right before your baked goods go into the oven.
 You do not want to brush it on and then let them sit.
 This will result in a less desirable outcome.